Rick Gekoski: Broadcaster

-Gekoski regularly appears on radio as a guest commentator on topics relating to rare books and the book trade.
+Gekoski regularly appeared on radio as a guest commentator on topics relating to rare books and the book trade.
 He has written and produced three series of Rare Books, Rare People for BBC Radio 4 – called “one of the gems of Radio 4” by critic Gillian Reynolds – which he followed with two series of Lost, Stolen, or Shredded: The History of Some Missing Works of Art, also for Radio 4.

 Personal life

 In 2005, Gekoski was a Booker Prize judge, and a strong advocate for John Banville's The Sea, which proved a contentious winner.
 He was chair of judges for the 2011 Man Booker International Prize, which was awarded to Philip Roth.

+He divides his time between writing, book dealing, broadcasting, and occasional lecturing.
+He has taught creative non-fiction for the Arvon Foundation, and sat on its development board.
+He is a former trustee and member of the board of English PEN, and was elected an honorary vice-president of that body in 2014 for his work organizing and curating an auction of annotated first editions by famous writers, held at Sotheby's in May 2013.
+Entitled "First Editions, Second Thoughts", the auction raised £438,000 to further the work of English Pen.
+Highlights included annotated first editions by Julian Barnes, Quentin Blake, Kazuo Ishiguro, J. K. Rowling, Colm Tóibín and Jeanette Winterson, among others.

-Gekoski and his wife Belinda Kitchin live in a seventeenth-century house in Salisbury, and have a house in the Tukituki valley, New Zealand.
-He has two children, Anna Ruth Gekoski and Aaron Edward (“Bertie”) Gekoski by a previous marriage.
-In 2008 Rick Gekoski adopted British citizenship.
+Gekoski and his wife Belinda Kitchin live in a seventeenth-century house in Salisbury.
+He has two children from a previous marriage.
+In 2008 Gekoski became a British citizen.